scottlafetra/VersAbility/Rules/Rules.md

 ### Deck

-Each deck consists of 12 cards. **At the start of the game, shuffle your deck and draw 3 cards.**
+Each deck consists of 12 cards and a 5 card sideboard. **At the start of the game, shuffle your deck and draw 3 cards.**

-In addition to increasing your AP at the start of your turn, you eill also draw 1 card from here.
+In addition to increasing your AP at the start of your turn, you will also draw 1 card from here.

 ### Hand